 What to do

-Before you buy, get an RAC Car Data check.
+- Before you buy, get a car data check.
 This will tell you if a used car has been stolen, written off or has outstanding finance.

-Consider getting a second opinion.
-Take along a knowledgeable friend or book an RAC Vehicle examination.
+- Consider getting a second opinion.
+Take along a knowledgeable friend or book an RAC Vehicle Inspection.

 Avoid being pressurised into buying a used car.
 If you're not 100% sure on the car, walk away – there will always be more to see.